Australian Conservatives: Electoral performance

 The party made modest showings at the 2017 Bennelong and 2018 Batman by-elections, achieving primary vote of 4.29% and 6.41%, respectively, the latter in the absence of Liberal Party candidate, failing to elect a candidate in either instance.

-In March 2018, the party lost both of its representatives in the South Australian Legislative Council.
-Robert Brokenshire lost his bid for reelection, and parliamentary leader Dennis Hood defected to the Liberal Party, which nine days prior had won government in the state election.
-At the election, the Australian Conservatives suffered a 3.2% swing in the South Australian House of Assembly (from a Family First vote of 6.2% in 2014) for a primary vote of 3.0%.
-It stood 33 candidates for the lower house, none of whom came close to being elected.
-It suffered a swing of 0.9% swing in the Legislative Council (from a Family First vote of 4.4% in 2014) for a primary vote of 3.5%.

 In the 2019 New South Wales state election, the Australian Conservatives won approximately 0.6% of the vote.

 In the subsequent federal election, the Australian Conservatives ran candidates for the senate in every state but failed to win any seats.
 In light of this result, Bernardi announced he would start the process of deregistering the party.
 Bernardi said that in addition to the party's poor showing at the polls, he believed that the Coalition's upset victory under new Prime Minister Scott Morrison proved that "common sense" had returned to Canberra, which was "all we, as Australian Conservatives, have ever sought to do."

+South Australian branch

+As a result of the merger of Family First with the Conservatives in April 2017, the Australian Conservatives had two representatives in the South Australian Legislative Council — Robert Brokenshire and Dennis Hood.
+At the time of their merger, Liberal immigration minister Peter Dutton suggested the party would mainly contend in South Australia, and Katharine Murphy, political editor for The Guardian, wrote in August 2017 that the coming South Australian state election would be a "key test" for the Australian Conservatives.

+The party was registered with the Electoral Commission of South Australia on 4 July 2017, as Australian Conservatives (SA).
+The Conservatives announced on 16 February 2018 that they would stand 33 candidates in the House of Assembly for the 2018 South Australian state election, with Brokenshire seeking re-election in the Legislative Council.
+Hood was the leader of the state party going into the election.
+At the party's campaign launch on 25 February, Bernardi advocated for the introduction of nuclear energy in South Australia, and compared Elon Musk, who had recently announced a scheme for solar panels and batteries alongside Labor premier Jay Weatherill, to "the monorail salesman from The Simpsons".
+The party's slogan for the state election was "Make South Australia great again", drawn from the successful 2016 U.S. presidential campaign of Donald Trump.
+Max Opray of The Guardian suggested that the party would be able to contend with voters on the right of the Liberal Party, given both the moderate leanings of Liberal leader Steven Marshall and One Nation's failure to contest the state election.

+The Conservatives' results for the 2018 state election in the House of Assembly.